Football: Ajax open Champions League account with Lille thumping amid mass fan arrests

 Alvarez doubled the Dutch champions' lead five minutes after the restart when he collected a superb David Neres pass and fired home from a tight angle.

-Tagliafico then sealed the three points with a bullet header just after the hour mark to leave a frustrated Lille bottom of the group and home fans dreaming of another year of European drama.
+Lille pushed and could have pulled one back through Jonathan Bamba before Tagliafico sealed the three points with a bullet header just after the hour mark to leave a frustrated Lille bottom of the group and home fans dreaming of another year of European drama.

+"It was a fantastic night for Ajax and the fans, we played against a very good Lille side, we made a few mistakes that almost cost us dear but fortunately our goalkeeper was there to save us because we put ourselves in difficult situations," said Ten Hag.

+"We have to be more vigilant in our weak moments in the rest of the competition, but I am happy with my team, which at times played fantastic football."

 Results from opening group-stage fixtures of UEFA Champions League: